luizfernandolj/mlquantify/docs/source/modules/adjust_counting.rst

    q.predict(X)
    # -> {0: 0.47, 1: 0.53}

-CC is fast and simple, but when class proportions in the test set differ from the training set, its estimates can become biased or inaccurate.
+:ref:`~mlquantify.adjust_counting.CC` is fast and simple, but when class proportions in the test set differ from the training set, its estimates can become biased or inaccurate.

 Probabilistic Classify and Count
 ================================

-The **Probabilistic Classify and Count (PCC)** variant uses the *predicted probabilities* from a soft classifier instead of hard labels.
+The **Probabilistic Classify and Count** or :ref:`~mlquantify.adjust_counting.PCC` variant uses the *predicted probabilities* from a soft classifier instead of hard labels.
 This makes it less sensitive to uncertain predictions.

 **Equation**